Tokenizer.Estate Blog

 Permissioned standards and enforced parity

-Permissioned token standards like ERC-3643 push the transfer-eligibility check on-chain, so a transfer to an unverified wallet reverts at the protocol level rather than at the registrar's desk after the fact.
+Permissioned token standards push the transfer-eligibility check on-chain, so a transfer to an unverified wallet reverts at the protocol level rather than at the registrar's desk after the fact.
 That changes the reconciliation job from forensic to preventive.

 Dimension